Estimated Cost of Attendance

 Scholarships for Undergraduate Students

 UWM has a scholarship program for newly admitted international undergraduate students.
 Scholarship award decisions are based on academic merit and the diversity of the candidate (i.e. how the candidate contributes to the diversity of UWM).
+Undergraduate students are considered for this scholarship upon admission; no separate application is required.

 The scholarship awards may be up to $5,000 per academic year ($2,500 per semester) and may be renewed each year (for a maximum of four years total).